 Plan the risk management process.
 Each person involved in the project is assigned a risk in which he/she looks out for any triggers and then finds a suitable solution for it.

-Often project managers will compile a document which outlines the risk involved and the strategies in place.
+Often project managers will compile a document, which outlines the risks involved and the strategies in place.
 This document is vital as it provides a huge deal of information.

 Project Risk; an Opportunity or a Threat?

 As mentioned above, risks contain two sides.
 It can be either viewed as a negative element or a positive element.
 Negative risks can be detrimental factors that can haphazard situations for a project.

 Therefore, these should be curbed once identified.
 On the other hand, positive risks can bring about acknowledgements from both the customer and the management.
 All the risks need to be addressed by the project manager.

 An organization will not be able to fully eliminate or eradicate risks.
 Every project engagement will have its own set of risks to be dealt with.
 A certain degree of risk will be involved when undertaking a project.